davidwquinlan/davidwquinlan.github.io/README.md

-# DQ's Personal Blog - Jekyll Edition
+# DQ's Personal Blog - Powered by Jekyll

 A clean, simple personal blog built with Jekyll and hosted on GitHub Pages.